Herrera hits 2 homers, Nola goes 7, Phils beat Braves 7-3

+Manager Gabe Kapler has been impressed with Herrera's ability to adapt during at-bats.

+"He makes adjustments with the barrel as good as anybody I've seen," Kapler said.

 Braves right-hander Julio Teheran left after three innings because of tightness in his right upper trapezius.
-There was no word on the extent of his injury.
+Braves manager Brian Snitker said it's not serious and expects Teheran to make his next start.

+"I didn't want to take a chance so we just shut it down," Snitker said.

 Nola (3-1) settled in nicely after allowing three runs in the first.
 He didn't give up another run and surrendered seven hits.